For High School Students

 - The relationship between the two-dimensional and three-dimensional design

-- Drawing as a means of discovery and exploration
+- Drawing and model making as a means of discovery and exploration

 - Analog and introductory digital representation